GokulAIx/Blaze/README.md

 The backend server handles all the AI-heavy lifting.

+**You won't be able to Push directly, you have to first Fork this repo and make a pull request.**

 1.  **Fork & Clone the Backend Repository:**
     First, navigate to the backend repository and click "Fork".
 Then, clone your forked repository to your local machine.